ryanaruanno/Optimized-Pitch-Arsenals/README.md

 - `correlations`: Correlation graphs for data visualizations.
 - `pitch_grade_feature_importance`: Visualization of the most important features identified by the XGBoost model for Stuff, Location, and Pitching grades.
+- `run_value_feature_importance`: Visualization of the most important features identified by the XGBoost model for Stuff, Location, and Pitching run value grades.

 ### 3. Models

 The `models` folder stores trained models and model-related files.
 Key model folders include:

 - `pitch_grade_models`: Folder containing text files of the Stuff, Location, and Pitching XGBoost models.
+- `run_value_models`: Folder containing text files of the Stuff, Location, and Pitching run value XGBoost models.